MillenniumMachines/Milo-v1.5/docs/assembly_manual/chapters/z_axis_assembly.md

 ---

-## Optional: logo insert
+## Optional: Logo insert

-If you wish at this point you can glue in your Millenium Logo
+If you wish at this point, you can glue in your Millenium Logo.

 ![](../resources/z_axis_assembly/y_axis_step_83.png)